onepersonsaas/www/README.md

 Artykuły i raporty na temat strategii marketingowych i sprzedażowych skierowanych na rynki globalne, dostępne są na stronach takich jak Harvard Business Review czy Forbes.

 ## EN

 Personalized Services in Minutes might resonate better.
 It conveys the idea of swift, customized assistance, which is likely to appeal to a broader audience.
 The focus is on efficiency and convenience, which aligns with the needs of many customers.

+ **"One Person SaaS"**
+By incorporating "SaaS" (Software as a Service), this name clearly states that your services are software-based, targeting clients looking for online or digital solutions.
+This is more specific than the other two and immediately signals the nature of the business as being in the digital or technology realm.
+It appeals to a tech-savvy audience or businesses in need of software solutions.
+The "one person" element highlights the personalized service or the innovative aspect of your offering being the result of a single individual's vision.
+For broader services not limited to software, "one person services" is inclusive and adaptable.

 **Welcome to One Person SaaS**, where innovation meets individual expertise to create unmatched software solutions tailored just for you.
 Breaking the tradition of large teams and complex hierarchies, One Person SaaS brings to the table a unique, personalized SaaS (Software as a Service) offering, where every service is crafted with a personal touch and profound attention to detail.